gamma-opt/oip-notes/course/part1/9-multiobjective.md

 f = Figure()
 ax = Axis(f[1,1],
     xlabel="Profit",
-    ylabel="Desire"
+    ylabel="Rating"
     )
 scatter!(ax, profit, desire, markersize=weight/2)
 f
 ```

-Before we can solve this multiobjective problem, we need first to discuss some central concepts in multiobjective optimisation.
+Before we can solve this multio-bjective problem, we need first to discuss some central concepts in multi-objective optimisation.

 ## Dominance and Pareto optimality